HttpClient

 Content Matching

-Use It.IsStringContent(string?) to match string content types, optionally providing an expected media type header
+Use It.IsHttpContent(string?) to match the HTTP content, optionally providing an expected media type header value:

 httpClient.SetupMock.Method